-It has become critical for businesses to measure and track their service delivery performance in the fast-moving digital world.
-However, when an incident management software measures various metrics and monitors the uptime and the downtime, a slight glitch in the system can disrupt the business processes, costing millions of dollars.
+To prevent downtime, enterprises must measure and track their service delivery performance in today’s fast-moving digital world.
+Incident management solution can measure various metrics and monitor the uptime and downtime of the systems.
+Even a tiny glitch can disrupt the operations, costing the enterprises a considerable deal of money.

-MTTR, MTBF, MTTF, and MTTA are abbreviations of some of the most important incident management metrics.
-In the domain of IT service management, these acronyms help organizations to plan their resources to ensure they can take care of problems cause by failed hardware and software glitches.
+MTTR, MTBF, MTTF, and MTTA are abbreviations of some of the most crucial incident management metrics.
+In the domain of IT service management, these acronyms help organizations plan their resources to ensure they can take care of problems caused by failed hardware and software glitches.
 The full forms are as follows:

 • Mean Time to Repair